 Here are some Frequently Asked Questions for prospective guests.

 Who can stay in the First Church Shelter?

 A: To qualify for the Shelter, you must be a male aged 18 years or older.
 We are not able to admit guests with active drug or alcohol dependency, or anyone who is experiencing an acute psychiatric emergency.
-Because of the presence of a preschool in our building, we are also legally barred from hosting anyone who is on the Sexual Offenders Registry.

 How do I get in?

 A: The First Church Shelter accepts referrals from credible service providers in the greater Boston area, including hospitals, other shelters, and social service agencies.